mnolp/INFOMR/README.md

 # INFOMR
 Multimedia Retrival project

+How to build:
+- install on python 3.6.8 environment the libraries in the freeze.txt file with:

+    pip install -r /path/to/freeze.txt
+- create a postgresql database and load in it infomr_final.pgsql
+- change user, database name and password in database_classes.py with the information from the newly created
+- run Annoy.py
+- run GUI.py

 Info:
 - The main.py file contains evaluation and database update functions
 - The Mesh.py file contains the Mesh class object which is used to normalise and create silhouettes from an off file